Parenting Mediation & Custody Coordination

 - Parental Communication: How will parents share children’s calendars and schedules?
 Transition times and transportation; Parenting times and changes to the schedule; Right of First Refusal (overnights and or regular parenting plan right of first refusal); Holidays, snow days, half school days and vacations; Extra-curricular activities; clothing and sporting equipment; day to day disciplining, homework and other decisions; Emergency communications, decisions and emergency contacts; Out of state travel and vacations; Future review and adjustments of the parenting plan.

 Why Should I Hire CT Mediation Center for Parenting Mediation or Custody Coordination?

-The use of a parenting coordinator or custody mediation is one of the most helpful, beneficial, cost effective form of alternative dispute resolution.
-Custody or Parenting mediation is a safe, neutral, constructive and educational solid ground at the middle of the swirling maelstrom of anger, hurt, hostility and conflict some parents face while they divorce.
+The use of a parenting coordinator or custody mediation is one of the most helpful, beneficial, and cost-effective forms of alternative dispute resolution.
+Custody or Parenting mediation is a safe, neutral, constructive, and educational solid ground in the middle of the swirling maelstrom of anger, hurt, hostility, and conflict some parents face while they divorce.

 We have 4 convenient offices located in Glastonbury, Farmington, Enfield, and New London.
 Call (860)986-1141 or fill out the contact form today to learn more about how we can help you.

 Contact the Parenting Mediation & Custody Coordination Professionals at CT Mediation Center